wand3rl3y/wand3rl3y/README.md

 - 👋 Hi, I’m @wand3rl3y
 - 👀 I’m interested in Programing in JS , PYTHON
 - 🌱 I’m currently learning JS ,PYTHON
-- 💞️ I’m looking to collaborate on JS projects
+- 💞️ I’m looking to collaborate on JS and PYTHON projects
 - 📫 How to reach me wand3rl3y@gmail.com

 <!---